 This week, the Obama Administration issued its 2015 Budget Plan.
 Overall, the President’s tax plan, included in the overall budget, focuses on reducing the deficit while enforcing taxpayer compliance measures.
 Some of the main tax provisions call for making the research and development tax credit permanent, treating carried interest as ordinary income, reducing tax breaks for the oil and gas industry, and limiting interest deductions for multinational companies.

-Recent cyber-attacks involving companies such as Target, Neiman Marcus, and Kickstarter, remind us that identity theft and credit card fraud occurs every day.
+Recent cyber-attacks involving companies such as Target and Neiman Marcus remind us that identity theft and credit card fraud occurs every day.
 Major companies have become victims of criminal security intrusion, which affects not only the success of their business, but their customers.

 The New Jersey Division of Taxation recently announced two limited-time voluntary disclosure initiatives.
 One initiative, the Intangible Asset Nexus Initiative, is for companies that hold intangible assets and derive income from the use of those assets in New Jersey.